aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancingv2/README.md

 If you do not provide any options for this method, it redirects HTTP port 80 to HTTPS port 443.

+By default all ingress traffic will be allowed on the source port.
+If you want to be more selective with your ingress rules then set `open: false` and use the listener's `connections` object to selectively grant access to the listener.

 ## Defining a Network Load Balancer

 Network Load Balancers are defined in a similar way to Application Load